HangingBallsack/Notes/INF226_notes.md

 - Cookie flags

 # <font color=red>Capability based security - 13</font>
-a **capability** (known in some systems as a **key**) is a communicable, unforgeable token of authority
+a **capability** (known in some systems as a **key**) is a communicable, unforgeable token of authority.

-A process/object/user/service/... should only have as much privilege as needed to perform their intended task
+A process/object/user/service/... should only have as much privilege as needed to perform their intended task.

 A *capability* consists of:
-- a Reference to an object
+- A reference to an object
 - A set of permissinos for that object

 A capability is used **whenever a resource is accessed.**

 **Example:** read(capability):
-- Reads rom the object pointed to by capability
+- Reads from the object pointed to by capability
-- if capability allows reading
+  - If capability allows reading

 ## Using capabilities
 Restricting access to programs: